 - review the Company’s ESG policies to ensure they are current and support the ESG strategy and goals

-- ensure the ESG strategy, goals and Company’s policies are compliant with legal and regulatory requirements
+- ensure the ESG strategy, goals, and the Company’s policies are compliant with legal and regulatory requirements

-- Social: The Company’s interaction with employees, local communities and stakeholders including employee policies covering health, safety and well being, human rights, equal opportunities, diversity & inclusion.
+- Social: The Company’s interaction with employees, local communities, and stakeholders, including employee policies covering health, safety and well-being, human rights, equal opportunities, diversity, and inclusion.
 Engagement with local communities on social projects and charitable donations

-- Governance: The Company’s ethical standards including employee policies and training covering public interest disclosure, bribery & corruption, Security and GDPR
+- Governance: The Company’s ethical standards including employee policies and training covering public interest disclosure, bribery and corruption, security, and GDPR

 - Deputy Chairman (Chair)

 - Managing Director - Distribution